Cooperw/MultiVRFY_Demo/README.md

 ***Use on a host without prior authorization may be illegal.
 Please use responsibly and with caution.
 These scripts where developed in a private lab enviroment and are not to be used on the open net.***

+The list of hosts is simply a collection of ips with port 25 open.

 Example output
 ```
 cwiegand@kali:~$ python multiVrfy.py users hosts